 Get ready for your babies’ and toddlers’ attention to be held.
 This adventurous lift-the-flap board book makes readers go on a hide-and-seek quest to find young mouse Masie.
 The interactive flaps provide a peekaboo-like feeling that keeps little ones on their toes.

 Boogie down with Gerald the Giraffe, who learns to groove to the beat of his own drum.
-The encouraging and uplifting tale emphasizes the message that it’s okay to be different, and if people try to discourage you from something, recognize that you can do anything no matter what you’re told.
+The encouraging and uplifting tale emphasizes that it’s okay to be different.
+And if people try to discourage you from something, recognize that you can do anything, no matter what you’re told.

-There are several wonderful books to add to your baby’s library.
+There are several excellent baby books to add to your baby’s library.
 No matter what you choose, you can’t go wrong.
-The precious moments spent reading together are what you and your baby will always cherish.
+You and your baby will always cherish the precious moments spent reading together.